2002-harshit/learn_react/react_basics_and_working_with_components/first_proj/related_tuts/props.md

 # Props

+## Perops are custom HTML attributes that are supported using JSX.

 ![props](../related_tuts_resources/props_image.png)

 - We know that react components are nothing but basic html and js snippets in the regular js functions which can have normal js code too.